 For your best chances of free parking in Honolulu, head to a public park.
 There’s a parking lot at Ala Moana Beach Park on the west side of Waikiki.
 You can park here during the day, but keep in mind that this area is very busy on the weekends and spots can be hard to find.

-You’ll find free street parking 24hr a day along Ala Wai Boulevard which runs beside Ala Wai Canal.
-You just can’t park here during street cleaning on weekday mornings.
-Just pay attention to street signs and make sure you’re parking in allowed areas.
+You’ll find free street parking 24 hours a day along Ala Wai Boulevard, which runs beside Ala Wai Canal.
+However, you can’t park here during street cleaning on weekday mornings (usually 8:30 AM to 11:30 AM).

-Diamond Head Beach portion of Diamond Head Road is free to park along between 5 AM and 10 PM if you can find a spot.
+The Diamond Head Beach portion of Diamond Head Road is free to park along between 5 AM and 10 PM if you can find a spot.
 You have to wind down the road a bit, but it’s worth it if you can find parking.

 Metered Street Parking

 For more public parking in Waikiki, don’t rule out metered spots.
 Waikiki parking meters can vary in price and time allowances.
 But depending on your plans, they can be really convenient.
-You can usually find parking for less than $1 an hour, for up 4 hours in some places.

 Permit Parking Lots